The Welsh Government is working with key stakeholders to ensure stability for the post-16 sector during and beyond the COVID-19 pandemic.

 Open University free online courses

 The Open University provides a range of free online courses.
 The following courses (available in English only) may be useful for anyone developing their digital skills to help with learning or with employment:

-Guidance document setting out the arrangements for the safe delivery of learning from 1st September 2020 in the further education, work-based learning and adult learning sectors.
+Guidance setting out the arrangements for the safe delivery of learning in the further education, work-based learning and adult learning sectors.

 We have worked closely with learning providers and partners to develop a plan for post-16 learning delivery from September 2020, which endorses a “blended learning” delivery model.
 This collection of material, developed in consultation with our Blended Learning Working Group, includes guidance on blended learning for learning providers and teaching practitioners.

 We are also developing material to support continuing professional development for staff working in the Post-16 sector.